 At the conclusion of this lesson, students will be able to identify words beginning with the “sh” diagraph and recognize which letters make this sound.

 Introduction (5 minutes)

 - Call students together.
 Do an elaborate routine of ssshhhing the students to begin the lesson.
-(Ex.
-“A Ssssshhhhhh fell over the crowd.”)
+(For example, “A ssshhhh fell over the crowd.”)